comidan/Computer-Science-Engineering/Master Level Degree/Natural Language Processing/README.md

 - Components and characteristics of vocal expression and interaction: feature extraction, classification of vocal characteristics, voice profile definition, vocal expression and interaction model.

 - Models for the description of: tone and prosody, time scheduling, forms, interactions, and complex dialogues, expressivity.

-- High quality text-to-speech (TTS) and speech recognition (ASR).
-Analysis strategies and models for emotional and affective components in both TTS and ASR.

-- Models and tools supporting an integrated analysis of verbal expressions, and supporting the enhancement of linguistic competencies in contexts of communication, forensic, educative and clinical relationship, and artistic performance.

 - Human-machine and human-human interaction.